Bridging Loan Guide

 Where Can You Get A Bridging Loan?

 Best way to get a bridging loan is to get it through the Financial Conduct Authority (FCA).
-In case you are opting for a broker in order to get rid of paperwork etc, it is highly advisable to opt for an FCA-regulated broker because they are best aware of the rules and regulations of the Financial Conduct Authority and also they will be able to recommend a bridge loan as per your requirement and eligibility.
+In case you are opting for a broker in order to get rid of paperwork etc, it is highly advisable to opt for an FCA-regulated broker because they are best aware of the rules and regulations of the Financial Conduct Authority and also they will be able to recommend a Bridge loans as per your requirement and eligibility.
 Money supermarket, is a credit broker who will show you the options available with the lenders.
 The best part with the FCA regulated brokers is that they do not charge any fees from the customers and their fees are paid by the lenders instead.

 Bridging Loan Interest Rates and Fees